Destination-SPACE/Weather-Station/README.md

 ### Insert GIF of XIAO uploading

 That is all that is needed to program your weather station.
 If you would like to change the code to a different UF2 file follow the steps above.
 More up to date files can be found **here**.
-Additionally if you would like to upload Arduino .ino files to your XIAO follow the instructions **here**.
+Additionally if you would like to upload Arduino .ino files to your XIAO follow the instructions [here](https://github.com/Destination-SPACE/Weather-Station/code).

 ## Section 4: Connecting Batteries
 Next we will begin by inserting the microSD card into the microSD card module on your weather station.
 This is a nessisary step that must be completed **before** your weather station is connected to power.